goodwright/imaps-nf/README.md

 - `faidx.nf` - creates a Samtools `.fai` genome index from a FASTA file.
 - `bowtie_build.nf` - creates a BOWTIE genome index from a FASTA file.
 - `star_build.nf` - creates a STAR genome index from a FASTA file and its GTF annotation.
-- `fastqc.nf` - performs basic Quality Control on a FASTQ reads file.
+- `fastqc.nf` - performs basic quality control on a FASTQ reads file.
+- `trimgalore.nf` - trims sequencing artifacts from a FASTQ reads file.

 ## Config